anasmorahhib/deploy-Laravel-5-project-to-a-shared-hosting/README.md

-# deploy Laravel 5 project to a shared hosting
+# Deploy Laravel 5 project to a shared hosting
 1. Add All laravel files of your project to Public_html in your shardes hosting
+2. configure your env file
-2. Upload htaccess.zip to Public_html in your shardes hosting
+3. Upload htaccess.zip to Public_html in your shardes hosting
-3. Extract htaccess.zip
+4. Extract htaccess.zip
-4. you have index.php and .htaccess to your public_html
+5. you have index.php and .htaccess on your public_html
-5. go to yourdomain.com :)
+6. go to yourdomain.com and enjoy

 watch this practice video:
 https://youtu.be/ktPaxl0d5ro